STACKS API Guide

 template |

-Yes | Container template (see Available Templates below) |
+Yes | Container template ID (see Available Templates below) |

 plan |

-No | micro, basic, or standard (default: basic) |
+No | micro, basic, standard, or premium (default: basic) |

 discount_code |